In Short

 You can set up a company in any state or territory of Australia.
 However, you can only register the company in one state or territory.
 The state or territory of incorporation does not affect the company’s ability to trade in various states or territories.
 Still, it does affect which government grants it can apply for and receive.

-If you apply for government grants, it is vital you determine the state or territory you must register your company in.
+If you apply for government grants, it is vital that you determine the state or territory in which you must register your company.
 Changing the state or territory of incorporation after incorporation is a complex and lengthy process.
 It generally involves the following:

-• ASIC being notified of the Minister’s approval along with the payment of a fee.
+- ASIC is being notified of the Minister’s approval, along with the payment of a fee.

 7. Choose the Principal Place of Business and Registered Office